trevorbox/gitops-example-monorepo-go/README.md

 ```

 After the push, you must wait for the ApplicationSet to reconcile (3 minutes) or use a [Git Webhook](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Git/#webhook-configuration) to force the sync if using a supported Git provider (see docs for how to configure GitHub webhook).

+## applicationset webhook

+A [Git Webhook](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Git/#webhook-configuration) can be used to force ApplicationSet syncing on commits if using a supported Git provider (see docs for how to configure GitHub webhook).

 Webhook route creation and secret creation notes...